 - And you suffered as a result

-How long after an incident can I claim?
+How long after an incident can I make tattoo injury negligence claims?

 Personal injury claims have a general 3-year time limit, which is effective from the date of the incident or the date you realised you suffered as a result.

-Do I need a lawyer in order to claim?
+Do I need a lawyer in order to make tattoo injury negligence claims?

 No, this is not a legal requirement.
+If you suffer negligence from having a tattoo and sue, you could do so alone.
 However, having a lawyer can not only boost your claim’s chances of succeeding but help you get the maximum compensation you deserve.

 Look no further than Accident Claims.
 In addition to the free consultations we can provide, we could also connect you to our panel of personal injury lawyers to handle your claim on a No Win No Fee basis.